Minecraft: Critics

-Early versions of Minecraft received critical acclaim, praising the creative freedom it grants players in-game, as well as the ease of enabling emergent gameplay.
-Critics have praised Minecraft's complex crafting system, commenting that it is an important aspect of the game's open-ended gameplay.
+Minecraft has received critical acclaim, with praise for the creative freedom it grants players in-game, as well as the ease of enabling emergent gameplay.
+Critics have expressed enjoyment in Minecraft's complex crafting system, commenting that it is an important aspect of the game's open-ended gameplay.
 Most publications were impressed by the game's "blocky" graphics, with IGN describing them as "instantly memorable".
 Reviewers also liked the game's adventure elements, noting that the game creates a good balance between exploring and building.
 The game's multiplayer feature has been generally received favorably, with IGN commenting that "adventuring is always better with friends".
 Jaz McDougall of PC Gamer said Minecraft is "intuitively interesting and contagiously fun, with an unparalleled scope for creativity and memorable experiences".
 It has been regarded as having introduced millions of children to the digital world, insofar as its basic game mechanics are logically analogous to computer commands.

 IGN was disappointed about the troublesome steps needed to set up multiplayer servers, calling it a "hassle".
 Critics also said that visual glitches occur periodically.
 Despite its release out of beta in 2011, GameSpot said the game had an "unfinished feel", adding that some game elements seem "incomplete or thrown together in haste".

 A review of the alpha version, by Scott Munro of the Daily Record, called it "already something special" and urged readers to buy it.
 Jim Rossignol of Rock Paper Shotgun also recommended the alpha of the game, calling it "a kind of generative 8-bit Lego Stalker".
 On 17 September 2010, gaming webcomic Penny Arcade began a series of comics and news posts about the addictiveness of the game.
 The Xbox 360 version was generally received positively by critics, but did not receive as much praise as the PC version.
 Although reviewers were disappointed by the lack of features such as mod support and content from the PC version, they acclaimed the port's addition of a tutorial and in-game tips and crafting recipes, saying that they make the game more user-friendly.
 The Xbox One Edition was one of the best received ports, being praised for its relatively large worlds.